2017-iEvoBio/organization/README.md

 # iEvoBio 2017

 The iEvoBio conference will take place before and during the first day of the Evolution Conference, June 23-24, 2017, in Portland, OR.
+One Friday, June 23 we will meet at 9 am in room B113 of the Oregon Convention Center.

 [Schedule of Events](https://github.com/2017-iEvoBio/organization/blob/master/schedule.md)